Battle against coronavirus turns to Italy; Wall Street falls on pandemic fears

 The epidemic in China peaked between Jan.
 23 and Feb.
 2 and has been declining since, the WHO said.

-Dr. Mike Ryan, head of WHO’s emergencies programme, told reporters it was still possible to contain the virus and that it might appear each year like the flu.
+Dr. Mike Ryan, head of WHO’s emergencies program, told reporters it was still possible to contain the virus and that it might appear each year like the flu.

 “The virus may settle down into an endemic pattern of transmission, into a seasonal pattern of transmission, or it could accelerate into a full-blown global pandemic,” he said in Geneva on Monday.
 “And at this point, it is not possible to say which of those realities is going to happen.”